cloudfieldcz/shieldoo-mesh-docs/docs/pages/admin/01_getting_started.md

 ## Administration Modes
 Shieldoo Mesh provides administrators with the following configuration modes:
-- __Simple Mode__ - Allows you to quickly set up your network without configuring any restrictions.
-By default, all nodes (users or server) will be able to access each other.
+- __Simple Mode__ - Allows you to quickly set up your network without configuring any traffic restrictions.
+By default, all network nodes (users or server) can access each other.
 - __Expert Mode__ - Allows advanced users to secure the network by establishing rules for filtering incoming and outgoing traffic passing between the network and its nodes (users and servers).

 ## Servers
 Servers in a Shieldoo Mesh network are devices that users or other servers can connect to.

 To learn how to install servers in your Shieldoo Mesh network, see the [Servers](/servers/) chapter.

+## Attached Services
+Attached services are devices that run on the local network of a server (configured in Shieldoo), but on which Shieldoo cannot be installed (e.g. a printer).

+Shieldoo allows you to connect to such services directly without having to connect to their servers first.

 ## Users
 Users in a Shieldoo Mesh network are clients that can connect to servers.